VK-Ant/AttendanceSystem-JetsonAGX/README.md

 2. Capture your input image of store it in "Attendance_data" folder.

-3. Next identify the faces in the given input data using DLIB library.
+3. Next Recognized faces in the given input data using DLIB library.

-4. Then identify the face and store entry in excel sheet.
+4. Then Attendance entered in excel sheet.

 5. If you want to delete the image throughout the folder use 5th step mentioned above.